 If we're going to deal with pride, here's where we must start.
 We must understand the root of pride.
 It's a heart problem, a self-focused orientation we possess from birth.
-A second perspective...
+Then we move to a second perspective.

 B. Understand the fruit of pride.

-Pride begins in the heart but it doesn't stay there.
+Pride begins in the heart, but it doesn't stay there.
 It manifests itself.
 How?
 Some ways are obvious.
 "I am the greatest!" boasted Mohamed Ali.
-In the following passage Paul identifies pride as a key mark of the end times...

-2 Timothy 3:2 "People will be lovers of themselves [lit. "self-lovers," Greek philautoi], lovers of money [lit. "silver-lovers," Greek philarguroi], boastful [from Greek aladzon], proud [Greek word huperephanos], abusive, disobedient to their parents, ungrateful, unholy..."
+In the following passage Paul identifies pride as a key mark of the end times.
+We read in 2 Timothy 3:2, "People will be lovers of themselves [lit. "self-lovers," Greek philautoi], lovers of money [lit. "silver-lovers," Greek philarguroi], boastful [from Greek aladzon], proud [Greek word huperephanos], abusive, disobedient to their parents, ungrateful, unholy..."

 Again, some manifestations of pride are easy to spot.
 The words "boastful" and "arrogant" identify two rather noticeable exhibitions of pride.
-But some are not so obvious and quite frankly, often excused.
-But they too characterize pride and if I am proud, no matter what the manifestation of it, I have God against me for God opposes the proud.
+But some are not so obvious and quite frankly, they're often excused.
+But if I am proud, no matter what the manifestation of it, I have God against me for God opposes the proud.

 Let's identify some not so obvious fruits of pride.
 It's not easy to do for pride is blinding.
-"This fact is why it is often difficult to see pride in ourselves, and yet so easy to see it in others," as Stuart Scott remarks.
-Dr. Scott offers a helpful list to help us spot pride.
-From that list I've developed the following.
+"This fact is why it is often difficult to see pride in ourselves, and yet so easy to see it in others," observes Stuart Scott in his helpful booklet From Pride to Humility.
+Dr. Scott offers a helpful checklist to help us spot our pride.
+From that list I've developed the following ten indicators.
 I am proud when I...

-1. Fail to be grateful (2 Chron.
-32:25)
+1. Fail to be grateful.

 "This food stinks," says Johnny to his mother.
 "Why do I have to eat it?"
 A proud person, instead of being grateful, thinks he deserves better in life than what he has.
-That goes not only for food, but for cars, for jobs, for houses, and more.
+That goes not only for food, but for cars, jobs, houses, and more.

 The complaint, "My company doesn't appreciate me," may be true but they may also be an indication of the pride notion, "I deserve a company that appreciates me."
-Proud people tend to be critical, complaining, and discontent.
+Proud people tend to be critical, complaining, and discontented.